Jagger Brulato

 Led the Cue app subteam while also doing full-stack product work across the interface, backend APIs, and deployment setup that kept the project moving.

-- Led a team building native iOS and Android applications in Swift, Java, and Kotlin, alongside the backend systems that powered them.
+- Led the Cue app subteam building native iOS and Android apps plus the web and backend systems that powered Cornell campus-event discovery.

 Cornell Design & Tech Initiative